aaronriekenberg/go-httpd/README.md

   6. Call `pledge` to limit system calls to `stdio rpath wpath cpath inet unix`.
   7. Create request logger if configured.
   8. Create request handlers and start the HTTP servers.
-* A noop wrapper for pledge is provided so the app builds and runs on non-OpenBSD OS.
+* A noop wrapper for pledge is used on non-OpenBSD OS.

 ## Usage on OpenBSD